plone/training/addons.rst

 Add Photogallery with collective.plonetruegallery
 -------------------------------------------------

-To advertise the conference we want to show some photos showing past conferences and the city where conference is taking place in.
+To advertise the conference we want to show some photos showing past conferences and the city where the conference is taking place.

 Instead of creating custom content types for galleries, it integrates with the Plone functionality to choose different views for folderish content types.